-- 1. The Project Sponsor, in coordination with FRA and in consultation with NJHPO, NYSHPO, the Project Consulting Tribes, Signatories, Concurring Parties, and Consulting Parties, will prepare a plan for the development and preparation of educational and interpretive materials (the "Educational and Interpretive Materials Plan").
+- 1. The Project Sponsor, in coordination with FRA and in consultation with NJHPO, NYSHPO, Consulting Tribes, Signatories, Concurring Parties, and Consulting Parties, will prepare a plan for the development and preparation of educational and interpretive materials (the "Educational and Interpretive Materials Plan").
 The Educational and Interpretive Materials Plan will describe the format, content, and implementation schedule of the educational and interpretive materials, with the goal of documenting the history and significance of the North River Tunnel and making the information available to the public.
-The educational and interpretive materials will consist of the following two components: - a) A published history of the North River Tunnel documenting this first rail crossing between New York and New Jersey set in context with the history of Hudson River crossings between the two states to supplement existing histories and/or to target a specific audience.
+The educational and interpretive materials will consist of the following two (2) components: - a) A published history of the North River Tunnel documenting this first rail crossing between New York and New Jersey set in context with the history of Hudson River crossings between the two (2) states to supplement existing histories and/or to target a specific audience.
 The nature and content of the published history will be identified in the Educational and Interpretive Materials Plan. - b) Interpretive displays, which could focus on the technological innovations of the North River Tunnel such as the bench walls that made tunnels safer for rail travel, to be located at a station along the NEC in New Jersey and possibly at the new Moynihan Station in New York City.
 The nature and content of the interpretive displays will be identified in the Educational and Interpretive Materials Plan. - 2.
-The Project Sponsor, in coordination with FRA, will submit a draft of the Educational and Interpretive Materials Plan to NJHPO, NYSHPO, the Project Consulting Tribes,

-Signatories, Concurring Parties, and Consulting Parties for review and comment in accordance with Stipulation X. The Project Sponsor, in coordination with FRA, will finalize and implement the Educational and Interpretive Materials Plan once it has been approved by NJHPO and NYSHPO.
-The Project Sponsor will distribute printed copies of the final educational and interpretive materials to FRA, NJHPO, NYSHPO, the Project Consulting Tribes, and to other Signatories, Concurring Parties, and Consulting Parties upon request.
+The Project Sponsor, in coordination with FRA, will submit a draft of the Educational and Interpretive Materials Plan to NJHPO, NYSHPO, Consulting Tribes, Signatories, Concurring Parties, and Consulting Parties for review and comment in accordance with Stipulation X. The Project Sponsor, in coordination with FRA, will finalize and implement the Educational and Interpretive Materials Plan once it has been approved by NJHPO and NYSHPO.
+The Project Sponsor will distribute electronic (PDF) and printed copies of the final educational and interpretive materials to FRA, NJHPO, NYSHPO, Consulting Tribes, and to other Signatories, Concurring Parties, and Consulting Parties upon request. - 3.
+The Project Sponsor, in coordination with FRA, will provide for the interpretation of the Hudson River Bulkhead within Hudson River Park.
+The type, design, and location of the interpretation will be designed in consultation with NYSHPO and HRPT.